SIHTAM/ChatApplication/README.md

 CSS: Platzieren Sie dies unter dem style-Tag oder in einer externen Stylesheet-Datei und verlinken Sie es.
 Diese CSS-Datei enthält die Stile für den Chatroom, die Textnachrichten und die Chat-Bubbles.

+Steps to run the code:

+Save the file above as Group_chat.php inside a new folder in C:\xampp\htdocs.
+For example, I have placed the file inside the folder named “myfiles” inside the htdocs folder.
+Before running the application create a database by following the steps given above.
+Name the database as chat_app.
+Name the table as chats.
+Check the XAMPP control panel to ensure whether the Apache and MySQL are in running state.
+Open the browser and type localhost/myfiles.
+The index of that directory will open.
+Click on the Group_chat.php.
+Start sending messages and see the result